RafqaHaddad1/DesignPatterns/README.md

    - To manage a proliferation of classes resulting from coupled interfaces.
    - When sharing an implementation among multiple objects.

-Remember, the Bridge pattern promotes modularity and flexibility by separating abstraction and implementation! 😊
+Remember, the Bridge pattern promotes modularity and flexibility by separating abstraction and implementation!

 ---------------------------------------
 ### C. Composite

 ---------------------------------------

 The **Composite pattern** is a structural design pattern that allows you to compose objects into tree structures and work with them as if they were individual objects.
-Here are the key points:

  **Purpose and Benefits**:
    - **Tree-Like Object Structure**: The Composite pattern represents hierarchical structures where individual objects and compositions (composites) share a common interface.